-QSLing with Cards and Labels
+QSLing with Cards or Labels

 These workflows assume that you are QSLing direct, and will thus wish to create an appropriately addressed envelope for each outgoing QSL.
 If you are QSLing via the bureau, skip the steps that lookup and record an Address in each QSL Queue entry, print addresses on envelopes, and print address labels.

-1. On the QSL Configuration window's General tab, set the Add Needed panel's Awards sub-panel to reflect the Awards you are pursing.
+2. On the QSL Configuration window's General tab, set the Add Needed panel's Awards sub-panel to reflect the Awards you are pursing.

 1. set the QSL Via panel to cards, 2-column labels, or 3-column labels